 BY MWENDE MWENDWA

-(Mwende Mwendwa is a policy analyst, Macroeconomics Division at KIPPRA.
-Views expressed here do not necessarily represent those of KIPRRA)
+(Mwende Mwendwa is a Policy Analyst in KIPPRA’s Macroeconomics Division.
+Views expressed here do not necessarily represent the position of KIPPRA)